Call Us

 Tramadol addiction treatment

-Our addiction rehab experts at Priory understand that tramadol addiction is a serious condition and it can have a negative impact on lots of different areas of your life, affecting you mentally, physically, socially and professionally.
+Our addiction rehab experts at Priory understand that tramadol addiction is a serious condition and it can have a negative impact on lots of different areas of your life.

 Without prescription drug addiction treatment, your tramadol addiction may get gradually worse and can even lead to you developing other addictions and compulsive behaviours including other drug addictions, alcohol addiction, and behaviours such as gambling and compulsive internet use.
 This is why it’s so important to get support for your tramadol misuse.

 You really don’t have to struggle on your own with tramadol addiction.
-Our specialist addiction rehab centres and expert addiction treatment teams, consisting of psychiatrists, psychologists and counsellors, can help you to address your issues and take steps towards the drug-free life you deserve.
+Our specialist addiction rehab centres and expert addiction treatment teams, can help you to address your issues and take steps towards the drug-free life you deserve.
 In addition, our nationwide network of private UK hospitals and wellbeing centres mean you can access support in a location that’s near you.

-It’s never too late to seek help; we can help you to regain control of your life.
-Contact Priory today to find out how we can help you every step of the way towards a positive way of life.
+It’s never too late to get help; we can help you to regain control of your life.

 What happens during tramadol addiction rehab at Priory?

-The first step in your addiction treatment journey may be for you to have a medically assisted withdrawal detoxification process.
+The first step in your addiction treatment journey may be for you to have a medically assisted detoxification.
 This is the process by which all traces of tramadol are removed from your body in a carefully controlled environment, while managing any withdrawal symptoms you may get.

-Following detox, you’ll then be ready to join our specialist individual and group therapy sessions, where we will help you to:
+Following detox, you’ll then be ready to join our specialist individual and group therapy sessions, where we'll help you to:

 • Explore the causes and triggers for your tramadol misuse